What is Industrial-Organizational (IO) Psychology?

 “There really is no part of the workplace that is not focused on,” MacCarty said.
 “If there is any issue that may be hampering an organization from moving forward, an IOP can help alleviate the issue, or at least mitigate it.”

-To have an impact on so many parts of a company or organization, IOPs use psychological principles in their everyday work, MacCarty said.
+To have such a broad impact, IOPs use psychological principles in their everyday work, MacCarty said.
 To develop training programs, an IOP uses their understanding of cognition and learning, interpersonal relationships and the impact of employees’ prior learning.

 MacCarty offered an example of a company whose revenues dipped and had to eliminate annual raises, causing a productivity decline and financial hardships for some employees.
 An IOP can assess that climate and develop other incentives to employees, such as flex-time programs, recognition awards or 4-day work week schedules.

-What Kind of Job Can I Get with an I-O Psychology Degree?
+What Jobs Can You Get With an I-O Psychology Degree?

 - Academia